Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 - Improved Durability: Two layers of paint make surfaces more resilient.
 They resist wear and tear over time, which helps in high-traffic areas.

-- Better Colour Consistency: The second coat reveals the paint’s true colour.
+- Better Colour Consistency: The second coat reveals the paint’s actual colour.
 It also stops any underlying hues from showing through.

 2. When to Consider a Third Coat

-While two coats are often sufficient, certain situations call for a third coat.
+While two coats are often sufficient, certain situations require a third coat.
 A few common instances include:

-- Significant Color Changes: A third coat may be needed to hide a very dark colour when switching to a much lighter one (or vice versa).
+- Significant Colour Changes: A third coat may be needed to hide a very dark colour when switching to a much lighter one (or vice versa).

 - Low-Quality Paint: Budget paints often lack pigmentation.
 They need an extra coat for a solid colour.